salesforce-misc/HelloViolet.ai/docs/conversation-flow-design.md

 ---
 # Flow Design

 Building Voice Applications can be challenging without defining a high-level flow of how conversations will happen.
 These flows describe a user's interaction with the app and shows how the app will guide the user to the right area.
-On larger teams Conversational Flows are typically defined by the UX team along with Sample Dialogs (see [Script Design](/docs/conversation-script-design) for more).
+On larger teams Conversational Flows are typically defined by the UX team along with Sample Dialogs (see [Conversational Design](/docs/conversation-script-design) for more).

 Conversational Flows provide the skeleton of what state-management will need to be done by a Voice Application.
 These can be built by developers on an application-by-application basis or can be leveraged from a State-Management engine such as the one provided by Violet.